YahorPaulovich/TestTaskForLoppiPoppiCompany/README.md

-# TermsOfReferenceForLoppiPoppiCompany
+# Test task for Loppi Poppi company
- Terms of Reference for Loppi Poppi Company
+ Calculator using Model-View-Presenter pattern with support for division operation with saving application state between sessions.